vitto/a-pollo/README.md

 It's been written for teams who need to check CSS widgets with examples, copy html related code with no pain to go through browser HTML debugger.

-The module works with [Hexo][hexo], a simple and powerful blog framework, so if you'd like to [write your own theme][apollo_theme] you'll have the power this nice tool at your hands.
+The module works with [Hexo][hexo], an easy to use and powerful blog framework, so if you'd like to [write your own theme][apollo_theme] you'll have the power this nice tool at your hands.

 ---